lxe/supermoon/README.md

 Installing packages globally only allows you to install one version of a package on your system.
 Supermoon cache holds as many versions as needed.

+## Why should I use it?

+You should use it if you:

+ - Don't care about sub-dependency versions
+ - Don't care about shrinkwrap
+ - Don't care about publishing packages to a registry
+ - Always delete your node_modules and hate waiting for `npm install` to finish.

+## Changelog
+ - *v0.2.0*
+   - Ability to install dependencies from non-registry URIs (ssh/http/etc..)

+ - *v0.1.1* - bug fixes
+ - *v0.1.0* - initial release

+## TODOs
+ - Multiple registries
+ - Decouple npm from process.spawn (use programmatically)

 ## Installation
 ```
 npm install -g supermoon